-Assessment: Reflective portfolio (completed throughout the year) and supervisor evaluation to gain real-world experience of community work in Northern Ireland and connect this experience with what is being learned in the classroom.
+Students undertake a placement with a partner organisation, allowing them to connect this experience with what is being learned in the classroom.
 Those who choose to undertake a placement should do so in line with their interests and abilities and consult with the Module Co-ordinator to identify an appropriate organisation.
-In this module, students are expected to work a minimum of 70 hours with the organisation between October 2024 and April 2025.
-Students will be asked to keep a reflective journal for the duration of their time on placement.
-These journals should be digitised and submitted for assessment following completion of the placement.
+In this module, students are expected to work a minimum of 70 hours with the organisation between October 2025 and April 2026.
+Students submit a reflective essay on completion of the placement.
+Students enrolled in this class must also take the 'Conflict and Peace in Northern Ireland' module to ensure that their experiences in the community are grounded in a sound understanding of the socio-political context.